Shoresh613/portfolio-mikael-folkesson/README.md

 ## The purpose of this portfolio repository

-I will add stuff to this repo continuosly during my time at ITHS, to show what projects I have done both as part of the assignments, but also personal projects.
+I will add stuff to this repo continuosly during my time at ITHS, to show what projects I have done both as part of the assignments and personal projects.